corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ### Creating arrays

-Creating an instance of an array is also fairly simply.
+Creating an instance of an array is also fairly simple.
 Remember that we generated an `array` type called `PersonNameElementArray`.
 Because it has a simple item type of `PersonNameElement`, you will see a family of static methods called `PersonNameElementArray.From()`, which take one or more `PersonNameElement` instances.

 > Sometimes, the collection of items in an array cannot be described by a single schema.
 Perhaps there is a different schema for items at different indices, for example.
 In those cases, this convenience method will *not* be emitted, and you should use `JsonArray.From()` instead.
 See below for examples of this.